 The university's regulations fall into the following categories.

-These provide the framework for the conduct of the university’s academic activities, governing matters such as admission, registration, enrolment and examination.
+The Academic Regulations provide the framework for the conduct of the university’s academic activities, governing matters such as admission, registration, enrolment and assessment.

 Regulations concerning students